cristovomgirodo/Conversions-between-Velocitys/README.md

 ```
 C:\Users\User name\Desktop>python algconbunveloc.py
 ```
 *[Note]: In the Windows 7 operating system the user will duty typed: [python algconbunveloc.py] and no [python3 algconbunveloc.py]. was be the last version: 3.8.6 interpreter installed in this system.
 Into the Windows 10 the users will duty test [python algconbunveloc.py] or [python3 algconbunveloc.py].
-Into the [Linux operating system] do not use of the command: [python algconbunveloc.py] of accord as showed below.*
+Into the [Linux operating system] do not use of the command: [python algconbunveloc.py].*

 4. The last option: After download of the repository give **two clicks** in file **algconbunveloc.py** and follow the **instructions** into the display.